circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 #### **`branches`**

-Defines rules for whitelisting/blacklisting execution of some branches.
-Takes a map:
+Defines rules for whitelisting/blacklisting execution of some branches if Workflows are **not** configured.
+If you are using Workflows, job-level branches will be ignored and must be configured in the Workflows section of your 'config.yml' file.
+See the [workflows](#workflows) section for details.
+The job-level `branch` key takes a map:

 Key | Required | Type | Description
 ----|-----------|------|------------